top of page

 A separate focus of this week’s funding news is preserving federal science and education budgets.
 Both House and Senate appropriations leaders have pushed back against deep cuts to the Department of Education and NIH, instead crafting bills that maintain current spending levels or add modest increases, signaling strong congressional support for medical research and education programs.

 Congress is under pressure to finalize the remaining fiscal year spending bills or pass a continuing resolution to avoid disruption for federal agencies and programs.
-While the After the longest shutdown in U.S. history last year highlighted the risks of delayed appropriations, current bipartisan momentum suggests leaders want to finalize deals with less brinkmanship.
+After the longest shutdown in U.S. history last year highlighted the risks of delayed appropriations, current bipartisan momentum suggests leaders want to finalize deals with less brinkmanship.

-In sum, this week’s developments show Congress largely coalescing around a bipartisan funding framework that balances departmental priorities, preserves key programs, and seeks to avoid another shutdown, even as disagreements over specific funding streams remain visible on issues like DHS and immigration enforcement.
+Long story short, this week’s developments show Congress largely coalescing around a bipartisan funding framework that balances departmental priorities, preserves key programs, and seeks to avoid another shutdown, even as disagreements over specific funding streams remain visible on issues like DHS and immigration enforcement.

 Follow NSBA for the latest from Capitol Hill.